patonlab/DvTE/README.md

 ## Synopsis:

-Workflow and protocol for recording dynamic vertical triplet energies (DvTEs) based on the following publication (Link).
+Workflow and protocol for recording dynamic vertical triplet energies (DvTEs) based on the following pre-print (https://chemrxiv.org/engage/chemrxiv/article-details/661b148321291e5d1dc940f6).

 The code is based on two main packages: